andy-shi88/symmetricds-configuration-example/README.md

 - open `engines/store-001.properties` and set `db.user`, `db.password` and `db.url` to your local setting [here we are using `postgres`]
 - run `bin/symadmin --engine corp-000 create-sym-tables` to initialize the configuration tables.
 - run `bin/dbimport --engine corp-000 versions/001/corp/initialize_link.sql` to initialize the basic configuration to our `corp-000` so it links to `store-001.properties`.
-- run `bin/dbimport --engine store-001 versions/001/store/create_asset_and_trade.sql` initialize target table.
+- run `bin/dbimport --engine store-001 versions/002/store/initialize-store.sql` initialize target table.
+- open registration on store node `bin/symadmin --engine corp-000 open-registration store 001`
 - run `bin/sym_service start` to run as service and `bin/sym_service stop` to stop the service.

 ### Add new trigger